City · India · Asia

 Best Time to Visit

 The best time to visit Mumbai is from October to February when the weather is cooler and more pleasant.
-During these months, temperatures range from 20°C to 30°C, making it ideal for exploring the city and its attractions.
-The monsoon season from June to September can bring heavy rains and flooding, which might disrupt travel plans.
-However, the city is less crowded during this time, which could be an advantage for budget travelers.
-The peak tourist season is from November to early February, coinciding with the Mumbai Marathon and other cultural events.
-If you prefer to avoid the crowds and the heat, the months of April and May are also good options, with temperatures ranging from 25°C to 35°C.
+During these months, temperatures range from 18°C to 32°C, making it ideal for exploring the city's attractions.
+The monsoon season, from June to September, brings heavy rains and humidity, which can disrupt travel plans.
+The summer months, from March to May, are hot and humid, with temperatures often exceeding 35°C. If you prefer to avoid the monsoon, plan your visit during the winter months.
+Keep in mind that Mumbai hosts several festivals throughout the year, such as Ganesh Chaturthi in August-September, which can add to the cultural experience.

 Weather